kpalang/mirth-plugin-guide/Readme.md

 ## Debugging and Best Practices

 Once you have your basic build working, now the real work starts.
-You actuall have to write and implement your plugin.
+You actually have to write and implement your plugin.

 ### Learn From the Community